 Skills may be transferable, so don’t think if you have not worked in a specific team that this rules you out of applying.
 Assessment and critical reflection skills are transferable and can be honed and further developed once in the role.
 Building relationships or time management are invaluable to the role of a social worker in any team and examples should be easily found in the work you have already carried out.

 How to use it:

 You may be asked to provide examples of when you have managed your time effectively, or what you do to manage your time, to ensure you meet deadlines.

-Examples you could use include; using your diary effectively, blocking out admin time and protecting this time, also seeking managers advice about what to prioritise, using the best use of your time by planning visits and working remotely or from different work bases to cut down travel will show you have creatively thought out solutions.
+Examples you could use include using your diary effectively, blocking out admin time and protecting this time, seeking managers’ advice about what to prioritise, making the best use of your time by planning visits and working remotely or from different work bases to cut down travel.
+This will show you have creatively thought out solutions.

-Bring in out of social work experiences from your training, did you work during your studies, do you have a family?
-How have you managed these and qualifying as a social worker.
+Bring in out-of-social-work experiences from your training.
+Did you work during your studies or do you have a family?
+How have you managed these and qualifying as a social worker?

-You also may be asked to describe a piece of work you are most proud of, how you have prioritised the needs of the service user and overcome barriers to practice or upheld the rights of the service user despite the challenges experienced in the community, focusing on the interventions and methods used, the issues faced and the outcomes for the service user.
+You also may be asked to describe a piece of work you are most proud of, how you have prioritised the needs of the service user and overcome barriers to practice or upheld the rights of the service user despite the challenges experienced in the community.
+You should focus on the interventions and methods used, the issues faced and the outcomes for the service user.

 5. Show a willingness to reflect and learn

 This is vital to your development as a social worker.
 Be prepared to explore examples of when you have appraised your own work and been able to develop as a result.
 Describing how you have reflected on an approach used is important.
 In social work we have many approaches, theories, methods and interventions.
 Rationalising why you have chosen a particular method and then reflecting on this evidences you are flexible in your approach and do not prescribe a one-size-fits-all approach.